Employer of Record

 Social Security in Qatar

-In Qatar, employers are obligated to contribute to social insurance on behalf of Qatari employees.
-This forms a crucial part of the employment framework, ensuring financial security and support for the workforce.
+In Qatar, employers are obligated to contribute to social insurance on behalf of eligible Qatari employees and, where applicable, certain GCC national employees covered by the relevant pension coordination rules.
+This forms a crucial part of the employment framework for covered workers, ensuring financial security and support for the workforce.

 Tax Landscape and Evolving Regulations

-Note: The social security contributions in Qatar are calculated according to the Social Security Law, with the contributory wage (basic salary plus social and housing allowance) capped at a maximum limit of 100,000 QAR.
-As of January 3, 2023, the contribution comprises 21% of the contributing wage, with the employer’s share at 14% and the employee’s share at 7%.
-The rates provided here for Qatari nationals reflect the recent adjustments, and the previous rates are presented for comparative purposes.
+Note: Social security contributions in Qatar are calculated according to the Social Security Law, with the contributory wage generally based on basic salary plus certain allowances and capped at a maximum limit of QAR 100,000.
+As of 3 January 2023, the contribution comprises 21% of the contributory wage, with the employer’s share at 14% and the employee’s share at 7% for covered employees.

 Payroll in Qatar